Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory: SST-1M with enhanced gamma/hadron separation

 \subsection{Monocular performance}

-In this Section, we estimate the performance of a single SST-1M telescope in the middle of the SWGO-like array.
-Since the \Palpha\ and $LCm$ discriminators are, by design, intended to operate at high energies---typically above 10\,TeV---the ROC curves shown in Fig.~\ref{fig:roc_mono} are evaluated only for events with energies above this threshold, ensuring a fair and meaningful comparison.
+In this Section, we estimate the performance of a single SST-1M telescope in the middle of the particle-detector array.
+Since the \Palpha\ and $LCm$ discriminators are, by design, intended to operate at high energies---typically above 10\,TeV---the ROC curves shown in Fig.~\ref{fig:roc_mono} are evaluated only for events with reconstructed energies above this energy, ensuring a fair and meaningful comparison.

 To illustrate how much information in the gammaness comes from individual variables, we show the Gini importance \citep{Breiman:2001hzm} of individual reconstruction parameters for different $\gamma$/h classifiers in Fig.~\ref{fig:gini_mono}.
-Only the most important features are visualized, while the complete list of analyzed parameters follows.
-In the case of the standard SST-1M reconstruction, features derived from the Hillas' parameterization are used, namely the log of the intensity, width, length, width/length ratio, skewness, kurtosis, timing slope, leakage, and coordinates of the shower center of gravity in the FoV (x,y).
-A highly performing variable driving the classification for gamma-hadron discrimination is Hillas’ width, which measures the spread of a shower on the camera; see Ref.~\citep{Alispach:2025mbz} for more details.
+Gini importance is a metric used in RF models to measure the relevance of input features.
+It does so by quantifying the contribution of each variable to reducing uncertainty during the training process.
+The importance is calculated by summing up the weighted total reduction in node impurity attributed to a particular feature across all trees in the ensemble.
+The weight corresponds to the probability that samples reach corresponding nodes.
+Along the y-axis of Fig~\ref{fig:gini_mono}, only the most important variables are indicated, while a larger number of them, listed in Section~\ref{sec:sim}, is used and set together under `Others'.
+The colored bars show the Gini importance for the SST-1M in monocular mode, and adding information from the particle detectors.

 The decision relies heavily on the number of muons, $N_{\mu}$, when included, consistent with the fact that gamma-ray showers are expected to produce fewer muons than hadronic showers.
 Similarly, \Palpha\ and $LCm$ also dominate the decision logic overall when used due to their correlation with $N_{\mu}$.
 When both $LCm$ and \Palpha\ are present in the analysis, $LCm$ is more important than \Palpha, demonstrating its better $\gamma$/h separation capability in this particular dense layout.